mundyreimer/mundyreimer.github.io/_posts/2020-12-25-lindenmayer-grammars-1.md

 ### How to Draw

 From here we need to choose a package that allows us to visualize our output through some graphical plotting method.
-There are multiple options to choose from like [Pycairo](https://pycairo.readthedocs.io/en/latest/), [Pillow](https://pillow.readthedocs.io/en/stable/), [Processing.py](https://py.processing.org/) and [Pygame](https://www.pygame.org/wiki/about), but I chose to go with the humble [Turtle](https://docs.python.org/3/library/turtle.html) package since it follows the ["batteries-included philosophy"](https://protocolostomy.com/2010/01/22/what-batteries-included-means/) and comes pre-installed with Python.[^]  I'm next going to go over a few fundamentals you should know about Turtle.
+There are multiple options to choose from like [Pycairo](https://pycairo.readthedocs.io/en/latest/), [Pillow](https://pillow.readthedocs.io/en/stable/), [Processing.py](https://py.processing.org/) and [Pygame](https://www.pygame.org/wiki/about)[^10], but I chose to go with the humble [Turtle](https://docs.python.org/3/library/turtle.html) package since it follows the ["batteries-included philosophy"](https://protocolostomy.com/2010/01/22/what-batteries-included-means/) and comes pre-installed with Python.[^3]  I'm next going to go over a few fundamentals you should know about Turtle.

 <br/>